 Social anxiety disorder was first recognized in the DSM in 1980.
 It is also often called social phobia.
 It is a persistent and severely debilitating kind of mental illness.
 However, when recognized and appropriately treated the quality of life of someone with social anxiety disorder can increase dramatically!

 Harry is a perfectionist and has always struggled with anxiety over academics.
 He has done well in school most years but doesn’t want to go anymore.
 He has one or two friends but not a very good social network.
 Both of his friends smoke pot.
 He wishes he could make more friends but doesn’t really like to go out.
-He feels frequently very self conscious in front of people or afraid he might do something to embarrass himself.
+He feels frequently very self-conscious in front of people or afraid he might do something to embarrass himself.
 He considers himself shy and always has been.

 His girlfriend first became angry with him because she felt he didn’t want to ever hang out with her and her friends.
 They would frequently fight about these situations and that just seemed to make things worse.
 The most recent fight, and the one that caused the breakup, was over Harry’s rude behavior at the prom dinner with Nancy’s friends.
 Harry excused himself from the table several times, and eventually after dinner told her he was feeling sick and didn’t want to go out after the prom.
-She felt that was proof he did not like her friends and was too selfish to make an effort.
+She felt that was proof he did not like her friends and was too selfish to try.

 Social Anxiety in Teenagers: Areas of Impairment

 Social anxiety disorder causes impairment in employment and academic functioning and can seriously limit one’s ability to succeed.
-Specifically in the year leading up to college and the first year of college, I see social anxiety in teenagers cropping up more frequently.
-It interferes in the anxious person’s friendly and romantic relationships, academic success and sense of self esteem.
+Specifically, in the year leading up to college and the first year of college, I see social anxiety in teenagers cropping up more frequently.
+It interferes in the anxious person’s friendly and romantic relationships, academic success and sense of self-esteem.

 In this example, after a complete assessment it became clear that Harry’s social anxiety was perhaps responsible for the failure of his relationship.
 If his girlfriend had understood his disorder she may have been more likely to work through these issues with him.
 With proper treatment and education, Harry may be able to get his academics together and to repair his relationship with Nancy.
-He also would be less likely to use marijuana and alcohol to relax and self medicate.
+He also would be less likely to use marijuana and alcohol to relax and self-medicate.

 Social Anxiety in Teens : Misdiagnosis

 It is easy to see from this example how people around Harry, and even a professional, may see Harry as depressed or lazy.
 In fact, it is likely that if Harry went to see a professional that her would receive a diagnosis of depression.
-Harry actually does seem depressed, but if the depression is a result of social anxiety, as it so often is, than treating the depression is not enough.
+Harry actually does seem depressed, but if the depression is a result of social anxiety, as it so often is, then treating the depression is not enough.

 Social anxiety in teenagers is often misdiagnosed as depression, panic disorder, agoraphobia, and even as Asperger’s Disorder.
 Frequently people with social anxiety disorder will go to their primary care physician for help, as opposed to a psychiatrist or other professional.
-Often they present with secondary issues such as depression or substance abuse and the social anxiety is missed entirely.
+Often, they present with secondary issues such as depression or substance abuse and the social anxiety is missed entirely.
 Unfortunately, primary care doctors are usually even less qualified than therapists or psychiatrists to make these diagnoses.

 Social Anxiety in Teenagers: Treatment

-Treatment of social anxiety disorder consists of education about the disorder from the therapist who may recommend self help materials.
+Treatment of social anxiety disorder consists of education about the disorder from the therapist who may recommend self-help materials.
 Each person who has social anxiety disorder is different and so treatment is tailored individually after a thorough assessment.
 Carefully planned activities are utilized therapy to reduce anxiety around social situations.
 The therapist will also examine the beliefs and ideas that are driving the behavior, and will teach new skills to help the adult or teen who is struggling to interact with others more comfortably.

 Canadian Psychiatric Society.
 (Jul2006).
-Social Anxiety Disorder Clincal Practice Guidelines.
+Social Anxiety Disorder Clinical Practice Guidelines.
 Canadian Journal of Psychiatry Vol. 51 Suppl , p35S-41S.
 Markaway, B. M. (2003).
 Painfully Shy: How to Overcome Social Anxiety and Reclaim Your Life.
 New York: St Martins Griffin